 For New Leads

 New leads are a little more complicated (and so much fun when they convert).

 You do have to introduce yourself.
 Remember that at this point, they don’t know you, and you blend in with all of the other REALTORS® whose email marketing consists of how to perform an MLS search.

-To begin to establish trust, let them know how you got their contact information with a short message.
+To begin to establish trust, let them know how you got their contact information with a short message (don’t forget to write an effective email subject line).
 Send something like, “Hey, thanks for registering on my website” or “I received your inquiry from Trulia.
 I’ll be working on compiling the information you asked for — are there any further questions I can answer for you today?”